here for graphics version

 a small space separates each character from its neighbor.

-by a parent desperate to create a path smooth enough for himself and his
+were designed by a parent desperate to create a path smooth enough for himself

-severely disabled son to travel.
-Children, adults, seniors, student Braille
+and his severely disabled son to travel.
+Children, adults, seniors, student

-instructors, professors, classroom teachers, siblings , classmates, visually
+Braille instructors, professors, classroom teachers, siblings , classmates,

 Tack-Tiles® Braille Systems to be an exceptional aid to learning, teaching,